JumpyTruck/WRO-FE-2026-Sin-Theta/README.md

 The Raspberry Pi camera provides the main visual information for navigation.
 Each frame is cropped to the relevant area and converted to the **LAB colour space**.

-Separate masks are created for the course colours:
+Separate masks are created for the following colours:

 **Blue · Orange · Green · Red · Pink**

-The masks are cleaned using morphological operations to remove noise and fill small gaps.
+The masks are cleaned to remove noise and fill small gaps.

 <div align="center">